-Chandlee and Sons Construction Company was chosen by one of Atlanta’s most important commercial real estate developers, LaVista and Associates, Inc., for the site development and ground-up construction of Bethany Bend Village, a classically designed office park at 13680 Highway 9 in the Milton Community of the Alpharetta, Georgia.
+Chandlee Construction Company was chosen by one of Atlanta’s most important commercial real estate developers, LaVista and Associates, Inc., for the site development and ground-up construction of Bethany Bend Village, a classically designed office park at 13680 Highway 9 in the Milton Community of the Alpharetta, Georgia.

 The first order of business was to prepare the forested site for the construction of a structure.
 Seth Chandlee, and his partner and father, Jim Chandlee, began by clearing the trees and brush where the buildings, roadways, drainage system and pond would be located.
 They prepared the land’s surface by leveling hills and filling in the low places.
 When this was accomplished, the drainage systems and underground utilities were placed and the roadways and curbing were constructed.

 The site was ready for the ground-up construction of the seven Class A office buildings that LaVista wanted constructed on the property.
 The scope of the design was the construction of one, two and three story buildings with masonry façades in an Olde Towne style.
 The scope also included the creation of pond with a fountain feature and a gazebo that overlooks the pond.

 The one story buildings have 1,250 square foot suites, the two story buildings have two 1,244 square foot suites per floor, and the three story buildings have one 1,682 square foot suite per floor.
 Chandlee Construction installed highly efficient, tinted vinyl coated windows and constructed the roof of dimensional architectural composite that has a forty year guarantee.